russB489/russB489/README.md

-Hi, I’m Russell
+I’m Russell

-Some of my many interests are coding, design, photography, video games, chess, space...
+Some of my interests are coding, design, photography, video games, chess, space...
 Currently practicing web development and learning the basics

 <!---